Remembering

 I am not happy about this...But the alternatives seem less promising.
 Not sure whether I will recuperate in NYC (which is closer to the docs in the event of complications) or whether I will come back to the farm to be more comfortable.
 Talk to you later Cheers, Debbie"

-Kelly Falloon remembers Debbie:
+_______________________________________Kelly Falloon remembers Debbie:

 Debbie was a person of courage, a trailblazer, smart, accomplished, and kind.